-Mobile-enabled micro-health insurance is escalating at a good rate with advancement of digital technology.
+Mobile-enabled micro-health insurance is escalating at a good rate with advancement of digital healthcare technology.
 It has the potential to deliver quality healthcare services to people by improving accessibility and keeping people well-informed about health issues, thus reducing out-of-pocket expenses.
 Consumers are prioritizing health above other needs as the rise of digital services in India has enabled catering to the at-home population In India.

 Keeping Customers Engaged using digital health tools